 An average human spends about one third of their lifetime in slumber.
 This is hardly time wasted as this restorative phase allows the body and mind to repair itself, clear toxins and grow.
 While one may not appear noticeably sleepy during the day, losing even an hour of sleep can affect the ability to think or react quickly.
 Besides prolonged fatigue, there may also be other hidden dangers such as weight gain.

-In this article, we speak to Dr. Paul Mok, Senior Consultant and Medical Director from My ENT Specialist, to find out more about Obstructive Sleep Apnea (OSA) and the adverse effect it can have on our health if not treated.
+In this article, we speak to Dr. Paul Mok, Senior Consultant at Farrer Park Hospital, to find out more about Obstructive Sleep Apnea (OSA) and the adverse effect it can have on our health if not treated.

 While it varies from one person to another, it is important for healthy adults to get up to seven hours of uninterrupted sleep every night.
 Before you find out more what exactly defines uninterrupted rest, let’s understand the normal sleep cycle first.